The Global Wave of Prayer #pledge2pray

 Based around the idea of a 24/7 prayer room, people will be able to spend time exploring different ways of praying for the world, friends and family and for themselves.

-Between the hours of 7.30am and 5pm on Thursday, 1st June, the Chapter House will be open to anyone.
-From 5pm through to 7.30am, prayer sessions will need to be booked.
+Between the hours of 7.30am and 10pm on Thursday, 1st June, the Chapter House will be open to anyone (from 5pm onwards, please use the external, side entrance to the Chapter House).
+On Friday, 2nd June, the prayer stations will be available from 7am until 5pm.

 Labyrinth in Lincoln Cathedral